FlorantinBocquet/PocRepository/README.md

 ### Tree

-After discussing binary tree, I learned that database indexes use a tree like structure, so I wanted to try and see what would a multi layered binary tree would look like in java.
+After discussing binary tree, I learned that database indexes use a tree like structure, so I wanted to try and see what a multi layered binary tree would look like in java.
 This is my proposition.

 - Binary is just a prototype of proposition of an 'ordinary' binary tree
 - NBinary and NBinary 2 are first steps prototype of a multi leveled tree